 PLOUGH IN THE STARS, Ipswich MA

 Caitlin started growing vegetables on her father's land at Ascot Riding Center after gaining valuable experience at First Light Farm.
 The crew takes much care in creating a diverse habitat for beneficial insects and microbes that help them keep the vegetables healthy and strong.
 When they can, they use the biodynamic calendar to encourage plants to grow with the rhythms of the earth.
-Caitlin is often featured on our menu along with her beautiful lettuces!
+Caitlin is often featured on our menu along with her beautiful lettuces, and can be found at Cape Ann's Thursday Farmer's Market at Stage Fort.

 THREE SISTERS GARDEN PROJECT, Ipswich MA

-Over the years, we've followed Liz wherever she goes and this year she's at Three Sister's, named for the trifecta of symbiotic plants - corn, beans, and squash - who nurture each other and encourage a bounty of each crop.
-Three Sister's is not just a farm, but a mission driven organization that is striving to create and grow an agricultural program that integrates sustainable farmland stewardship and food based community engagement and education.
-Look for Liz's name next to her vegetables and greens on our menu.
+Three Sister's is named for the trifecta of symbiotic plants - corn, beans, and squash - who nurture each other and encourage a bounty of each crop.
+Three Sister's is not just a farm, but a mission-driven organization that is striving to create and grow an agricultural program that integrates sustainable farmland stewardship and food based community engagement and education.

 FIRST LIGHT FARM, Hamilton MA